How to Provide Co-Worker Feedback for a 360 Review

-Have you been asked to provide feedback about another employee as part of a 360-degree review.
-When a manager provides feedback in a 360 review, your coworkers can benefit from your frank comments in the context of an overall review.
-The goal of feedback for a 360 review is to help the employee improve his or her performance and become a better contributor at work.
+You may be asked to provide feedback about another employee as part of a 360-degree review.
+When a manager delivers this feedback, your co-workers can benefit from your frank comments in the context of an overall review.
+The goal of this 360 feedback is to help the employee improve their performance and become a better contributor at work.

 Problems With Face-to-Face Feedback

-The average employee is not comfortable giving feedback directly to a colleague especially less than positive feedback.
-The feedback is often not comprehensive and is instead focused on whatever the coworker is doing that is bugging his colleague now.
+The typical employee is not comfortable giving feedback directly to a colleague, especially if it's less than positive.
+Face-to-face individual feedback can be counter-productive because it tends to focus on whatever the co-worker is doing now that is bugging their colleague.

-Additionally, the feedback is focused on identifying problems and areas that are not working effectively—ideally, feedback takes a more nuanced approach and focuses on ideas for improvement—not just on the negative.
+Additionally, the feedback focuses on identifying problems and areas that are not working effectively.
+Ideally, feedback takes a more nuanced approach and focuses on ideas for improvement—not just on the negative.

-So, most organizations that use 360 feedback rely heavily on 360 feedback that is turned in to a manager who then integrates and shares the feedback with the employee.
-Alternatively, organizations are also pursuing electronic methods wherein the chosen 360 feedback raters are allowed to respond electronically to maintain anonymity for their responses.
+That's why most organizations using 360 feedback rely heavily on feedback that is given to a manager, who then integrates and shares it with the employee.
+Other organizations provide electronic review submission that goes directly to the employee.
+The 360 feedback raters can opt to remain anonymous.

 An organization can only continue to grow and prosper if its employees do.
-Since employees are rarely overseen constantly by the manager, you want the manager’s feedback to the employee to reflect the opinions and examples of people who work with the co-worker daily.
+Since employees are rarely overseen constantly by the manager, the manager’s feedback to the employee should reflect assessment from people who work with the co-worker daily.
 The manager needs to assess if their experience aligns with that of these co-workers.
 Your organization is more effective when a variety of voices go into the 360 feedback delivered.

 Tips for Providing Better 360-Degree Feedback